 Our financial performance over the first half of 2021 reflects the continued successful execution of our Asia and Africa strategy.
 This is built on leading positions in markets that offer the largest structural growth potential, and our focus on the provision of recurring premium health, protection and savings products, and driven by a diversified, agile and digitally-enabled distribution platform.
-Despite ongoing Covid-19-related disruption in several markets, I am pleased to report that our business delivered a robust performance across our financial metrics, which are discussed further below.
+Despite ongoing Covid-19-related disruption in several markets, our business delivered a robust performance across our financial metrics, which are discussed further below.